Khyb3r/C-Sort-cli/sort-text/README.md

-This project is from the initial projects listed under the book Operating Sys- tems Three Easy Pieces.
+This project is from the initial projects listed under the book Operating Systems Three Easy Pieces.